Bouli: TV

 The show was also broadcast in several other countries.

-VHS and DVD releases
+Home media releases

+Two collections of episodes from the Irish-language dub were released on VHS in Ireland via RTÉ; Bouli agus a Chairde (Bouli and Friends), in 1990, and Bouli Arís (Bouli Again) in 1991.
+Irish clothing company HairyBaby also created a licensed Bouli line of T-shirts and hoodies for adults, based on the Bouli agus a Chairde box art.

 A French DVD box set of the series was produced in the 2000s.
 An English DVD release was never made.